ahiron08/Regressors-ML-project/README.md

 The Retinal Scan Analyser takes a Retinal scan image, rescales it and predicts the disease.
 (for instance this retinal scan is of a person suffering from glaucoma)

-Open this code inn JupyterNotebook
+Open this code in JupyterNotebook